King’s Speech: Key takeaways from public rail ownership to Great British Energy

 “We will serve every person, regardless of how they voted, to fix the foundations of this nation for the long term.
 The era of politics as performance and self-interest above service is over.”

-There were a total of 39 bills included in the King’s Speech, with some likely to have big impacts on the life of UK citizens.
+There were a total of 39 bills included in the King’s Speech, with some likely to have big impacts on the lives of UK citizens.

 Budget Responsibility Bill

-This was the first piece of legislation announced by the King today, a signal from Labour of their emphasis the mission of economic growth.
+This was the first piece of legislation announced by the King today, a signal from Labour of its emphasis on the mission of economic growth.

-This is a policy that has long been floated by Labour, and was detailed in their manifesto.
-It is in line with chancellor Rachel Reeves vision of ‘securonomics’ which see economic growth and wealth creation prioritised with limited state intervention.
+This is a policy that has long been floated by Labour and was detailed in the party’s manifesto.
+It is in line with chancellor Rachel Reeves’s vision of “securonomics” which sees economic growth and wealth creation prioritised with limited state intervention.

 Housebuilding and planning bill

-Building on Labour’s committment to reintroduce mandatory housebuilding targets of 1.5m new homes over five years, the King’s Speech included the Planning and Infrastructure Bill.
+Building on Labour’s commitment to reintroduce mandatory housebuilding targets of 1.5 million new homes over five years, the King’s Speech included the Planning and Infrastructure Bill.

 This legislation will reform the planning process, speeding it up to allow more homes and infrastructure to be built.
 The bill will also reform compulsory purchase order rules and support local planning authorities.